-As difficult as the diagnosis was, the Jaehnerts had time to prepare for the journey ahead with the cardiology team at Children’s Hospitals and Clinics of Minnesota guiding them every step of the way.
+As difficult as the diagnosis was, the Jaehnerts had time to prepare for the journey ahead with the cardiology team at Children’s Minnesota guiding them every step of the way.

 On Sept.
 21, their son, Roland, was born at The Mother Baby Center at Abbott Northwestern and Children’s Minnesota.
 Kara held Roland against her chest for a few moments before he was whisked away for the special care and attention he needed.
 That first moment, though, between mother and son was so special.

 Two days later, Roland underwent his first of three life-saving surgeries.
 It’s hard to imagine watching your baby, so tiny and vulnerable, recover from open heart surgery.
 But Kara and Ryan were strong.
 And they had support, thanks to the amazing generosity of our community.